Xue Yuyang

 Xue Yuyang (薛玉洋 (Xuē Yùyáng); born October 4, 1982) is a Chinese retired professional basketball player.
-Xue was selected 57th overall in the 2003 NBA Draft by the Dallas Mavericks, who traded the pick to the Denver Nuggets.
+Xue was selected 57th overall in the 2003 NBA draft by the Dallas Mavericks, who traded the pick to the Denver Nuggets.
+Xue is the only NBA player drafted whose surname begins with the letter X.

 Professional career

 NBA draft

 In 2003, Xue entered the National Basketball Association Draft, without official permission, and the Chinese authorities refused to let him play in the United States.
 He was selected 57th overall by the Dallas Mavericks, who traded the pick to the Denver Nuggets.
 However, as he had not received the necessary clearance from the Chinese Basketball Association, Denver did not sign him to an NBA contract.

 CBA career

-Xue began his career with Jilin Northeast Tigers where he played until the end of the 2002-2003 season, entering and being selected on the NBA draft.
-Afterwards he was signed by the Hong Kong Flying Dragons of the CBA, however, after being relegated the team folded, turning him into a free agent, so he signed with the Xinjiang Flying Tigers where he stayed until 2011 where he signed with Qingdao DoubleStar where he played until the end of the 2013-2014 season.
+Xue began his career with Jilin Northeast Tigers where he played until the end of the 2002–2003 season, entering and being selected on the NBA draft.
+Afterwards he was signed by the Hong Kong Flying Dragons of the CBA, however, after being relegated the team folded, turning him into a free agent, so he signed with the Xinjiang Flying Tigers where he stayed until 2011 where he signed with Qingdao DoubleStar where he played until the end of the 2013–2014 season.